Isolated Vocal Tracks – 17 Voices That Marked The Last Century

 Kurt Cobain (Nirvana) in Smells Like Teen Spirit

-Here’s one of Nirvana’s greatest hits from the album “Nevermind“, sang to you a capella-style by Kurt Cobain:
+Here’s one of Nirvana’s greatest hits from the album “Nevermind“, sang to you acapella-style by Kurt Cobain.

 Layne Staley (Alice in Chains) in Man in the Box

-Here’s a song they wrote together for the group’s debut album “Facelift“, with Laney responsible for the lyrics:
+Here’s a song they wrote together for the group’s debut album “Facelift“, with Laney responsible for the lyrics.

 Freddie Mercury (Queen) in Bohemian Rhapsody

 This list can’t go without one of the most praised vocalists of the last century – Freddie Mercury.
-He recorded not only with the band, but with many professional singers, including the Spanish soprano Montserrat Caballé, who was more than impressed with his voice.
+He recorded not only with the band but with many professional singers, including the Spanish soprano Montserrat Caballé, who was more than impressed with his voice.

 Robert Plant (Led Zeppelin) in Ramble On

-If we’re talking about the most memorable voice of the last century, somewhere on top of that list should be Robert Plant from Led Zeppelin.
+If we’re talking about the most memorable voice of the last century, somewhere on top of that list should always be Robert Plant from Led Zeppelin.
 The band is one of those that nearly everyone knows about, and they had a great number of hits, including “Whole Lotta Love”, “Kashmir” and “Stairway to Heaven”.
-Needles to say, Robert played a huge role in that success.
+Needless to say, Robert played a huge role in that success.

-Here’s one of their masterpieces – Ramble On – completely isolated vocal track:
+Here’s one of their masterpieces – Ramble On – completely isolated vocal track.